nijigenerate/nijigenerate/README.md

 [![Support me on Patreon](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Fshieldsio-patreon.vercel.app%2Fapi%3Fusername%3Dclipsey%26type%3Dpatrons&style=for-the-badge)](https://patreon.com/clipsey)
 [![Join the Discord](https://img.shields.io/discord/855173611409506334?label=Community&logo=discord&logoColor=FFFFFF&style=for-the-badge)](https://discord.com/invite/abnxwN6r9v)

-nijigenerate is an open source editor for the [nijilife puppet format](https://github.com/nijigenerate/nijilife), which is derived from Inochi2D (v0.8) technology.
+nijigenerate is an open source editor for the [nijilive puppet format](https://github.com/nijigenerate/nijilive), which is derived from Inochi2D (v0.8) technology.
 This application allows you to rig models for use in games or for other real-time applications such as [VTubing](https://en.wikipedia.org/wiki/VTuber).
 Animation is achieved by morphing, transforming and in other ways distorting layered 2D textures in real-time.
 These distortions can trick the end user in to perciving 3D depth in the 2D art.

-If you are a VTuber wanting to use nijilife we highly recommend checking out [Inochi Session](https://github.com/nijilife/nijiexpose) as well.
+If you are a VTuber wanting to use nijilive we highly recommend checking out [Inochi Session](https://github.com/nijilive/nijiexpose) as well.

 &nbsp;